Skip to main content

 Prerequisites

-• Polarion administrator access to set system properties
+• Polarion administrator access to set project administration properties

 • An existing Risksheet document to branch from